OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

     }

-The only notable thing here is the way we are assuming the content type has a "Name" field that we'll use to build the list of customers that will be used to build the UI to select the sponsor.
-The GetCustomerName is implementing this assumption.
-Of course, you could also have a Customer part that has a Name property, or you could use Routable and its Title.
+The only notable thing here is the way we are assuming the content type has a `Name` field that we'll use to build the list of customers that will be used to build the UI to select the sponsor.
+The `GetCustomerName` method is implementing this assumption.
+Of course, you could also have a `Customer` part that has a `Name` property, or you could use `Routable` and its `Title`.

 ## Building the Views